 Beginning Balance: Any amounts unpaid (or returned) and carried over from prior periods.

 Earned: Amounts earned in a given period which agrees to the financial report on the Earnings page.

-Withholding Tax: Amounts withheld by Apple and remitted to taxing authorities in accordance government requirements specific to the territory.
+Withholding Tax: Amounts withheld by Apple and remitted to taxing authorities in accordance government requirements specific to the country or region.

-Input Tax: Amounts added to your payment to meet your tax requirements in certain countries.
+Input Tax: Amounts added to your payment to meet your tax requirements in certain countries or regions.

 Adjustments: Typically not applicable.
 FX Rate: The exchange rate applied to the amount owed, to convert the payment to the currency of your bank account.
 Payment: All converted payment amounts are consolidated and paid to you by Apple's bank as a single payment.
 The amount paid by Apple is presented as the sum of the converted amounts by financial report currency.